G

 How to Do AEO: What Gets You Cited

 Once a page is reachable, AEO comes down to making it easy for a model to extract a trustworthy answer.
-Five practices do most of the work.
+Five practices do most of the work, and our AEO best practices checklist turns them into a page-by-page audit.

 1. Answer first, then expand.
 Put a direct, self-contained answer in the first 30 to 60 words of the page or section, then add the supporting detail.
 Models lift that lead block almost verbatim.
 Bury the answer under three paragraphs of preamble and it gets skipped.